atamborrino/PlayRTC/README.md

 **Start your room-based real time app (WebRTC Data Channel & WebSocket) in minutes with Play Framework 2.2**

-PlayRTC gives you out-of-the-box rooms where members can send P2P messages to each others via SCTP Data channels, and communicate with the server via Websocket.
-It provides also automatic heartbeats.
+PlayRTC gives you out-of-the-box rooms where members can send P2P messages to each other via WebRTC SCTP Data channels, and communicate with the server via Websocket.
+It also provides automatic heartbeats.

 ## Client side
 You need to include ```playrtc.js``` or ```playrtc.min.js``` which exposes a global Playrtc object.